ticketevolution/ticketevolution-php/README.md

 ## RELEASE INFORMATION

-### August 10, 2012
+### September 26, 2012
+*This update contains changes that are NOT backwards compatible*

+*Be sure to apply `/scripts/update_Tevo_tables-2012-09-26.mysql` to update your tables as necessary*

-- Pretty much a full rewrite of the Demo app
+- Full rewrite of the Demo app
+- Full rewrite of the Data Loaders for caching the API data locally.
+They are now classes, which means you can easily extend them to add additional features or tweaks as necessary.
 - Deprecated some methods in `TicketEvolution_Webservice`.
 Deprecated methods will trigger an `E_USER_DEPRECATED` error.
 This was done in order to make the naming more consistent with TEvo naming and with the functionality of the methods.
 - Added some new methods for new API features such as Companies and shipment settings.
+- Changed some column names for clarity.

 ### June 8, 2012 v1.9.6
 - Fixed bug in `TicketEvolution_Webservice::createOrder()` where an array should have been used.
 Thanks to @aaronwp for finding the bug.